RustCrypto/traits/signature/README.md

 Used by the [`ecdsa`][2] and [`ed25519`][3] crates, with forthcoming support in the [`rsa`][4] crate.

-See also the [Signatory][5] project for trait wrappers for using these traits with many popular Rust cryptography crates, including `ed25519-dalek`, *ring*, `secp256k1-rs`, and `sodiumoxide`.
+See also the [Signatory][5] crate for trait wrappers for using these traits with many popular Rust cryptography crates, including `ed25519-dalek`, *ring*, `secp256k1-rs`, and `sodiumoxide`.